 1. Under the Rule of Reason the missing appendices would be a problem if their absence deprived the EIS of a reasonably thorough discussion of significant adverse environmental impacts.
-There is nothing in the record to suggest that the missing appendices materially affected the adequacy of the EIS.
+There is nothing in the record to suggest that the missing appendices materially affected the analysis of the EIS.

-I. Joint Review and Cumulative Impacts
+H. Joint Review and Cumulative Impacts

 - 1. In their appeal statements Clifford, Gauthier and Wheeler assert that the Villages and Lawson Hills MPDs should have been reviewed together.
 They also assert that the impacts of other projects in the area should have been considered. - 2.
 The Villages EIS and the Lawson Hills EIS contain a significant amount of cumulative impact review regarding joint impacts.
 Many of the impacts are assessed jointly from both projects, such as traffic, stormwater, air quality, water, sewer and schools.
-See TV FEIS Appendices; TV FEIS Chapter 5. - 3.
+See FEIS Appendices; LH FEIS Chapter 5. - 3.
 In its post-hearing brief the Applicant asserts that the Villages and the Lawson Hills MPD projects are independent from each other that one could be built without the other.
 See Applicant Closing Brief, p.
 7-10.
 There is no evidence to the contrary in the record.
 The Examiner finds that the MPDs can be built independently of each other. - 4.
 Although the projects can be built independently of each other, their joint development is reasonably foreseeable and is not remote or speculative.
 The MPDs are under simultaneous permit review and have the same development time frame, completion by 2025.
 The public hearings for each project are almost indistinguishable.
-The Applicant has also taken advantage of the efficiencies of joint mitigation by basing mitigation upon joint impacts upon capital facilities such as
+The Applicant has also taken advantage of the efficiencies of joint mitigation by basing mitigation upon joint impacts upon capital facilities such as schools and roads.
+Impacts upon the water quality of Lake Sawyer are also assessed jointly from both projects11.